fodisi/hackapay/avoiding_common_attacks.md

 The contracts developed for this project, implement a series of design patterns and best practices, such as:

-## Attacks and Best Practices Implemented
+## Attack Mitigation and Implemented Best Practices

 ##### Integer Overflow and Underflow ([known-attacks])